-For most, adopting a single project management platform will help address this visibility need for all project stakeholders, by providing a consolidated view of all project, task and resource information.
+For most, adopting a single collaborative work management solution will help address this visibility need for all project stakeholders, by providing a consolidated view of all project, task and resource information.
 These three stakeholder audiences in particular:

 2. Resources – Awareness of activities and status amongst all working the project is undervalued.
 If there was real-time team notification of who’s-where-with-what, a smoother flow would be experienced by all involved.
 Project task information uploaded, viewed and collabourated, all within a single system, would end (or largely ebb) frustrating and costly information silos plaguing project success.
 All involved are fully engaged and aware of status and hourly allocations, able to provide their expertise in ways impossible to fully realize with manual processes (the dreaded spreadsheet circus).
 Team is back in teamwork.

 3. Senior Management – Reporting templates and customisation ability providing project overview, with drill-down capability as deep as one wishes to delve, is needed by these folks.
 Whether they’re in product/service development, product management, finance, accounting or the C-suite, they’ll all benefit by having convenient, real-time access to the project information they value most for ongoing strategic planning, organisational growth and profit.

 - Businesses Turn to Agile Principles for Improved Resource...
 Henry Bennett

 - Challenges and Solutions from an Expert PMO Leader Welcome...
 Henry Bennett

 - Businesses Embrace Agile to Thrive in any Environment Even...
 Henry Bennett